-This is because you may end up with your surgery rescheduled or with serious complications.
+This is because you may end up with your surgery rescheduled or serious complications.

-Regardless of how often you use marijuana, many experts believe that you should skip it completely on the day of your procedure.
+Regardless of how often you use marijuana, many experts believe you should skip it entirely on the day of your procedure.

-Edibles are a no-go because the American Society of Anesthesiologists’ preoperative fasting guidelines do not allow any solid food for six to eight hours.
+Edibles are a no-go because the American Society of Anesthesiologists’ preoperative fasting guidelines does not allow any solid food for six to eight hours.

 This will decrease the risk of food getting inhaled into your lungs and leading to aspiration pneumonia, which can cause death in some patients.

-The physical effects of marijuana can lead to an increased number of complications, especially if you consumed it within an hour or two of anesthesia.
+The physical effects of marijuana can lead to increased complications, mainly if you consume it within an hour or two of anesthesia.

 This is because marijuana can raise your heart rate and lower your blood pressure.
-These changes are even riskier with patients who are suffering from heart diseases.
+These changes are even riskier for patients who are suffering from heart disease.

-In selected populations in the country, the combination of decreased blood pressure and increased heart rate can lead to a heart attack.
+In selected populations in the country, decreased blood pressure and increased heart rate can lead to a heart attack.

 Many Unknowns About Marijuana

-Having a colonoscopy might not be a major operation, but there are guidelines to follow.
+A colonoscopy might not be a significant operation, but guidelines are to follow.

-Most of these guidelines will be given to you before you have the procedure, and they are very important to follow.
+Most of these guidelines will be given to you before you have the procedure, and they are critical to follow.

 Why?
 Because regardless of the legality of marijuana, there are still many unknowns about it.